sminez/sminez.github.io/content/2024-10-02_ad-an-adaptable-text-editor.md

 highly recommend that you take a look at it now.
 It's a little over 20 minutes long and its a delightfully minimalist tour of a fascinating piece of software.

-Near the start of the screen cast, Russ refers to acme as "an IDE done right", redefining IDE as an "integratING development environment" rather than "integratED".
+Near the start of the screencast, Russ refers to acme as "an IDE done right", redefining IDE as an "integratING development environment" rather than "integratED".
 The key distinction being an inversion of how you think about the relationship between the IDE and the rest of the system: